tidymodels/yardstick/tests/testthat/_snaps/prob-roc_aunu.md

         two_class_example[c("Class1", "Class2")]), options = 1)
     Condition
       Warning:
-      The `options` argument of `roc_aunu_vec()` is deprecated as of yardstick 1.0.0.
-      This argument no longer has any effect, and is being ignored.
+      The `options` argument of `roc_aunu_vec()` was deprecated in yardstick 1.0.0. i This argument no longer has any effect, and is being ignored.
 Use the pROC package directly if you need these features.